nus-cs2103-AY2223S1/ip/docs/README.md

 The second item on the list is now removed, and all tasks after it shifts up.

 ```
-expected output
+Deleted:
+[T][] Jog
+Now you have 5 tasks on the list.
 ```

 ### `find` tasks with a keyword

-Displays every task on the list with the keyword in its description
+Displays every task on the list with the keyword in its description.
+Only full words will be matched.

 Example of usage: